A person takes a photo with a DSLR camera. Text: ArtWorksTO Youth Program. Network. Upskill. Get hired. Meet the 2026 participants: media arts.

 Early May OCAD U begins their course offerings

-Early June – End of August Project Development Timeline
+Early June to end of August Project Development Timeline

 End of April (following year) All OCAD U courses wrap-up